stdimitr/consistent_hubs_cohort/README.md

 # consistent_hubs_cohort

-I have uploaded a list of MATLAB FILES with main aim to give a guideline how one can firstly detect hubs from an individual brain network based on global (integrated) and local (segregated) network metrics and secondly how you can find consistent hubs across a cohort based on replicator dynamics and game theory.
+I have uploaded a list of MATLAB FILES with main aim to give a guideline how one can firstly detect hubs from an individual brain network based on global (integrated) and local (segregated) network metrics and secondly how we can find consistent hubs across a cohort based on replicator dynamics and game theory.

 REFERENCES: